State of GenAI Data Readiness in 2024 - Survey results are in!

 Synthetic data can be described as fake data, generated by computer systems but based on real data.

-Enterprises create synthetic data to test software under development and at scale, and to train Machine Learning (ML) models.
+Enterprises create artificial data to test software under development and at scale, and to train Machine Learning (ML) models.

 • Structured, tabular data